 David Small’s graphic memoir, Stitches, absolutely gutted me when it came out in 2009.
 Now he has published an equally wrenching graphic novel of small-town, 1950’s boyhood that utterly destroys, in the most cinematic and moving way possible, any nostalgic, rose-colored views of that turbulent time.
 Russell’s mom dumps his dad for another man, so Russell and his uncommunicative, alcoholic father leave Ohio for California, where his father hopes to bunk with his rich sister until he can get back on his feet.
 But Aunt June isn’t interested in her male relatives invading her clean, quiet mid-century modern home, and sends them packing pretty quick.
 After finally finding and renting a room from a kind Chinese couple, Russell’s father finds work at the local prison.
 Russell starts school and falls in with Kurt and Willie, brutal, bullying teens who smoke, drink and ogle waitresses at the town diner.
 As he slowly becomes accustomed to his new life, Russell finds himself confronted with a wide array of conflicting male role models.
 Should he be more like his drunk dad and Kurt: loud, rude and arrogant?
 Or is he more like like Mr. Mah, his gentle landlord who practices tai chi in the backyard or Warren, the quiet neighbor boy who lives with his grandma and loves all animals?
 Over the course of one long, savage summer, Russell finds himself mentally and physically tested by all these different versions of manhood as he tries to discover which one fits him best.
 Small’s evocative panels, full of frowning, sneering faces, dead pets and interior shots of dim, empty rooms grimly foreshadow Russell’s long, tragic journey to self acceptance.
 Deeply sad, but never despairing, Small’s work luminously captures the dark side of adolescence in a way that still manages to be forgiving.
 Coming to a library or bookstore near you September 2018.

 Ballers Nasir and Bunny have always been tight, as close as brothers.
 They play basketball together at Whitman High, and even the fact that Bunny is a far better player doesn’t break their bond.
 But then Bunny (so nicknamed “Because I got hops,”) is recruited by snooty private school St. Sebastian’s, and just like that, their connection is broken.
 Now on opposing teams, Nasir and Bunny have stopped speaking to each other.
-Nasir is pissed that Bunny just up and left, abandoning their team and close knit neighborhood, while Bunny is annoyed that Nasir refuses to understand what a huge opportunity it is for him to play for a school with more resources and a better chance at scoring a college scholarship.
-It also doesn’t help that Keyona, the mutual friend they both had a crush on, picked Bunny over Nasir.
 Then Nasir’s troubled cousin Wallace steps into the middle of this silent feud and makes it even worse.
-Turns out Wallace has some serious gambling debts that need to be paid, debts so big he and his grandma are about to get thrown out of their apartment because he bet away the rent money.
+Turns out Wallace has some serious gambling debts that need to be paid, debts so big he and his grandma are about to get thrown out of their apartment because of the money he lost.
 So Wallace starts pressuring Nasir to get some dirt on his ex-friend Bunny that Wallace can use to influence his high school basketball bets.
 Nasir knows it’s wrong, but shouldn’t Bunny pay for leaving him and Whitman behind?
 Told in alternating chapters between Nasir and Bunny, this timely, tragic tale of love and basketball is chock full of riveting game and relationship drama that perfectly illustrates and underscores the racial, class and community struggles that are playing out across urban high schools all over America.
 You won’t be able to stop turning pages until the final buzzer sounds!

 Remember those good old days of summer before you got roped into horrific high school summer projects/jobs/chores?
 It was just you, your best friend, a couple of bikes and two months of do-nothing stretching out to the horizon.That’s how it always was for Bina.
 She couldn’t wait until June so she and her best friend Austin could hang at the pool and add points to their Summer Fun Index (scientifically based on number of video games played, movies watched and stray cats petted, of course).
 But the summer after seventh grade, Austin has traded the Summer Fun Index for soccer camp, and Bina is convinced that her summer is gonna suck–hard.
 When her parents lock her out of their Netflix account because she’s “watched a summer’s worth of TV in a week,” Bina is forced to hunt down entertainment elsewhere.
 Oddly enough, without Austin around, Bina discovers that there’s a whole other world out there of cool older girls, indie music and her own untapped inner talents.
 This utterly endearing, oh-so-true graphic novel about one rising eighth grader’s summer adventures in babysitting, mean-girl-taming and indie-band-watching will make you feel so nostalgic for middle school that I bet you go dig up your Muji Pen Set and find an old notebook to doodle in.
 A terrifically un-taxing summer read that you’ll finish in an afternoon and think about the rest of the week!